 - (a) The grounds of labor housing and related facilities must be substantially free from waste water, sewage, garbage, recyclable material, refuse or noxious plants such as poison oak and poison ivy. - (b) During housing occupancy, grass, weeds and brush must be cut back at least 30 feet from buildings. - (c) All housing site land must have adequate drainage.
-The site must not be subject to flooding when occupied. - (d) Adequately dispose of the waste water and food waste under outside water hydrants. - (e) The operator of labor housing is responsible for the maintenance and operation of the housing and its facilities. - (f) Store all toxic materials such as pesticides, fertilizers, paints and solvents in a safe place. - (g) Do not leave empty pesticide containers such as drums, bags, cans, or bottles in the housing area. - (h) Prevent or control the breeding of mosquitoes, flies, and rodents in the immediate housing area and within 200 feet of any labor housing and related facilities owned or under lawful control or supervision of the operator. - (i) Do not locate labor housing within 500 feet of livestock operations unless the employees in the housing are employed to tend or otherwise work with the animals.
-NOTE: This does not apply to animals owned by the housing occupants. - (j) Provide electricity to all housing units and related facilities.
-Subdivision 4/S, Electricity applies to ALH)
+The site must not be subject to flooding when occupied. - (d) Adequately dispose of the waste water and food waste under outside water hydrants. - [(e) Prevent or control the breeding of mosquitos, flies, and rodents in the immediate housing area and in the barns, pens, feed yards, or similar livestock or poultry areas within 200 feet of any labor housing and related facilities owned or under lawful control or supervision of the operator.] - ([f]e) The operator of labor housing is responsible for the maintenance and operation of the housing and its facilities. - ([g]f) Store all toxic materials such as pesticides, fertilizers, paints and solvents in a safe place. - ([h]g) Do not leave empty pesticide containers such as drums, bags, cans, or bottles in the housing area. - (h) Prevent or control the breeding of mosquitoes, flies, and rodents in the immediate housing area and within 200 feet of any labor housing and related facilities owned or under lawful control or supervision of the operator. - (i) Do not [allow] locate labor housing within 500 feet of livestock operations unless the employees in the housing [site during occupancy] are employed to tend or otherwise work with the animals.
+NOTE: This does not apply to animals owned by the housing occupants. - (j) Provide electricity to all housing units [in labor housing] and related facilities.
+Subdivision 4/S, Electricity applies to ALH) - (k) [All electrical wiring and lighting fixtures must comply with the Oregon state building code in effect at the time the work was done.] - [(A)] Extension cords or plug strips must have circuit breaker or fuse protection either as part of the set or part of the building wiring.

-- (k) Extension cords or plug strips must have circuit breaker or fuse protection either as part of the set or part of the building wiring. - (I) Facilities built or remodeled before December 15, 1989, must have a ceiling or wall-type electric light fixture in working order and at least one wall-type electrical outlet in every living area.
+- (I) Facilities built or remodeled before December 15, 1989, must have a ceiling or wall-type electric light fixture in working order and at least one wall-type electrical outlet in every living area.
 Facilities built or remodeled after that date must comply with the code in effect at the time of construction or remodeling. - (m) Provide a ceiling or wall-type electric light in toilet rooms, lavatories, shower or bathing rooms, laundry rooms, hallways, stairways, the common eating area or other hazardous dark areas. - (n) Light privies either directly or indirectly from an outside light source. - (o) Provide enough light in corridors and walkways to allow safe travel at night. - (p) Each housing site must have its street numbers displayed to be easily visible to responding emergency vehicles on public highways or roads. - (q) The lowest point of wooden floor structures must be at least 12 inches above ground.